MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsTeamsTranslationRule.md

 ```

 ## DESCRIPTION
-This cmdlet tests a phone number against the configured number manipulation rules and return information about the matching rule.
+This cmdlet tests a phone number against the configured number manipulation rules and returns information about the matching rule.

 ## EXAMPLES